Particle energization in relativistic plasma turbulence: solenoidal versus compressive driving: Analysis of energy dissipation

 \subsection{Electron and ion energy transfer}

 To gain some physical understanding of the preferential ion heating in our semirelativistic simulations, we next evaluate the energy exchange between electrons, ions, and the electromagnetic fields.
-The external force directly injects a similar amount of kinetic energy into both electrons and ions, since it couples with the bulk motion of the plasma (we have verified this by measuring energy injection rates for the two species individually).
+The external force directly injects a similar amount of kinetic energy into both electrons and ions, since it couples with the bulk motion of the plasma [we have verified this by measuring energy injection rates for the two species individually, given by~$\dot{E}_{{\rm inj},s}(t) \equiv \int d^3x d^3p \boldsymbol{F}_{\rm ext}(\boldsymbol{x},t) \cdot \boldsymbol{p}c(m_s^2 c^2 + p^2)^{-1/2} f_s(\boldsymbol{x},\boldsymbol{p},t)$].
 The only way that this symmetrically injected energy (contained in large-scale flows) can be redistributed from electrons to ions is by intermediary transfer via the electric field.
-Thus, we consider the rate of energy exchange between the electric field and particles, given by $\boldsymbol{E} \cdot \boldsymbol{J}_s$, where $\boldsymbol{J}_s$ is the current density for species $s$.
+This transfer is quantified by the rate of energy exchange between the electric field and particles, given by $\boldsymbol{E} \cdot \boldsymbol{J}_s$, where $\boldsymbol{J}_s$ is the current density for species $s$.